Allocating Capital Gains to Distributable Net Income in Estates and Trusts: Achieving Optimal Tax Treatment

 - FAI under IRC Section 643

 - Treas.
 Reg.
 Section 643(a)-3(b) provisions for including cap gains in DNI

-- Instrument provides for inclusion in income
+- The instrument provides for inclusion in trust accounting income

 - Actually distributed

 The panel will review these and other key issues: